Skip to content

 Advanced

 Fine-tune low-level typing behavior.
 You can adjust the delay between hiding the main window and issuing keystrokes, as well as the delay between individual keystrokes.
+These settings only apply when using the Keyboard simulation text output method.
 The defaults work well for most desktop environments and do not normally need to be changed.

 Import / Export